Barbara Littman House

 This historic house shares many characteristics with Barbara; it is strong, bold, and colorful.
 The house has survived the enormous changes of the City of New Brunswick since 1880.
 Town Clock CDC is grateful for Mr. Littman’s generous gift which provides a new name for this historic home: The Barbara Littman House.

 Every part of the house needed renovation, from the water/sewer connection to a new roof and everything in between.
-When the work is finished, the house will have a new kitchen, flooring, bathroom, and added powder room.
-There will be a washer and dryer added to the basement, and a completely new HVAC system.
-All the windows, except for two historic ones, will be exchanged.
-An alarm system with four cameras will be installed to ensure the residents’ safety.
+The house now has a new kitchen, flooring, bathroom, and added powder room.
+A washer and dryer have been added to the basement, as well as a completely new HVAC system.
+All the windows, except for two historic ones, were exchanged.
+An alarm system with four cameras was installed to ensure the residents’ safety.